Classification of Account Receivable an Asset or a Liability?

-Examples of Account Receivable
+Examples of Account Receivable Classification

-- In this case, when Company ABC delivers the product with the condition of 30 days credit period to company XYZ, sale is recorded in the books of company ABC, but till that time when the amount of USD $1500 transfers to the bank account of company ABC, becomes account receivable in the books of company ABC.
+- In this case, when Company ABC delivers the product with the condition of 30 days credit period to company XYZ, the sale is recorded in the books of company ABC, but till that time when the amount of $1500 transfers to the bank account of company ABC, becomes account receivable in the books of company ABC.